Its-Just-Nans/golb-articles/linux/utils-debug.md

 ## webook package

-The [webhook package](https://github.com/adnanh/webhook) is a useful utility package which create a server listenning on 9000 and allow you to create responses to webhook.
+The [webhook package](https://github.com/adnanh/webhook) is a useful utility package which create a server listening on 9000 and allow you to create responses to webhook.

 Useful commandes for the package